tomash/spree_globalize/README.md

     gem 'spree_product_translations'

-Then run
+Then install the gem:

+    bundle install

+Then copy the migrations to your spree application:

+    rake spree_product_translations:install

+Finally migrate your database:

     rake db:migrate

-to create the translation tables defined in the migrations here.

 If you have pre-existing data, you'll need to run this rake task: